JohnOngeri/alu-AirBnB_clone_v2/web_static/README.md

-his directory implements webpage design.
+This directory implements webpage design.